thinc-org/awesome-stack/src/pages/things/discord.js.md

   - service
   - api

-desc: A powerful Node.js module that allows you to interact with the Discord API
+desc: "A powerful Node.js module that allows you to interact with the Discord API"

-by: peam1146
+by: "peam1146"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---